Abelkrijgtalles/mojang-maps-wiki/roadmap.md

 ## Add PlaceholderAPI placeholders
 Recommended by [McFAQ], I will add PlaceholderAPI support.
 He hasn't replied to my message tho, so I'm not 100% certain if he means placeholders, but I don't know what other thing he would mean with "Add PlaceholderAPI support".

+## Rewriting Dijkstra's algorithm
+Rewriting Dijkstra's algorithm to give more insight + having more options (see [Multiple types of roads](#multiple-types-of-roads) and [Multi-dimensional navigation support](#multi-dimensional-navigation-support)).
+This could also improve performance (see [Improving perfomance with rust](#improving-performance-with-rust).

+## Multiple types of roads
+Be able to have navigation that could also go on water, or travel with a horse.
+See [Multi-dimensional navigation support](#multi-dimensional-navigation-support).

+## Multi-dimensional navigation support
+Go into the nether to go faster instead of going on land.

+## Improving performance with Rust
+Automatically download a Rust binary depending on the OS.
+If no OS-specific binary could be found, default back to Java.

 ---

 ## Finished roadmaps/projects/features/I don't know the/a word that describes this.